faisalm1997/aws-dataeng-associate/Section_4_Migration_and_Transfer.md

-# Migration services
+# Migration Services

+---

 ## AWS Application Discovery Services

-If you're migrating to the cloud, you can use this service to plan migration projects or gather information.
+Used to plan migration projects or gather information when migrating to the cloud.

-### Agentless discovery connector
+- **Agentless Discovery Connector:**

-This is used for VM inventory, config and performance history such as CPU, memory and disk usage
+  - For VM inventory, configuration, and performance history (CPU, memory, disk usage).

-### Application discovery agent

-This is used for system config, system performance, running processes and details of the network connections between systems.
-AWS migration Hub can be used to view the results of this data.
+- **Application Discovery Agent:**
+  - For system configuration, system performance, running processes, and network connection details.
+  - Results can be viewed in AWS Migration Hub.

+---

-## AWS Application migration service MGN
+## AWS Application Migration Service (MGN)

-A 'lift and shift' rehost solution which simplifies migrating apps to AWS.
-It can convert your physical, virtual and cloud based servers to run natively on AWS.
-Supports a wide range of platform, OS and databases.
-There is minimal downtime when migrating becauuse of continuous replication and then adhering to a cutover when using MGN from staging to production.
+- "Lift and shift" (rehost) solution to simplify migrating apps to AWS.
+- Converts physical, virtual, and cloud-based servers to run natively on AWS.
+- Supports a wide range of platforms, OS, and databases.
+- Minimal downtime due to continuous replication and cutover from staging to production.

+---

-## AWS Database migration service DMS
+## AWS Database Migration Service (DMS)

-This service is used to quickly and securely migrate databases to AWS, the service is resilient and self healing.
-The source database which is being migrated always remains available during the migration, DMS can support:
-    1. Homogeneous migrations: e.g. Oracle to Oracle
-    2. Heteregeneous migrations: e.g. SQL server to aurora
+- Quickly and securely migrate databases to AWS.
+- Resilient and self-healing; source database remains available during migration.
+- Supports:
+  1. **Homogeneous migrations:** (e.g., Oracle → Oracle)
+  2. **Heterogeneous migrations:** (e.g., SQL Server → Aurora)
+- Supports continuous migration via CDC (Change Data Capture).

-DMS also supports continuous migration through CDC.
-For DMS to work, there must always be an EC2 instance which is used to perform the replication tasks.
+- Requires an EC2 instance to perform replication tasks.

-On premise DBs and Azure/AWS DBs can be used as source and targets for the DMS service.
+- Source and target can be on-premises, Azure, or AWS databases.

+---

-## AWS Schema Conversion Tool SCT
+## AWS Schema Conversion Tool (SCT)

-SCT is a tool which can be used to convert a DBs schema from one engine to another e.g. for OLTP SQL Server > MySQL or OLAP Oracle > Redshift.
+- Converts a database schema from one engine to another (e.g., SQL Server → MySQL, Oracle → Redshift).
+- Typical workflow:

-SourceDB > SCT + DMS > TargetDB (with different engine)
+  `SourceDB → SCT + DMS → TargetDB (with different engine)`

-You do not need to use SCT if you are migrating to the same DB engine e.g. on premise postgreSQL > RDS postgreSQL
+- Not needed for same-engine migrations (e.g., on-premises PostgreSQL → RDS PostgreSQL).

+---

-### DMS - Multi AZ Deployment
+### DMS - Multi-AZ Deployment

-When multi AZ is enabled, DMS provisions and maintains a standby replica in a different AZ.
-This can provide data redundancy, eliminates I/O freezes and minimises latency spikes.
+- Enables a standby replica in a different AZ for redundancy.
+- Provides data redundancy, eliminates I/O freezes, and minimises latency spikes.

+---

 ## AWS DataSync

-This service moves large amounts of data to andf from:
+- Moves large amounts of data to and from AWS.
-    - On premise/ other clouds to AWS - this would need an agent
+  - **On-premises/other clouds to AWS:** Requires an agent.
-    - AWS to AWS - no agent is needed
+  - **AWS to AWS:** No agent needed.

-Can sync to:
+- Can sync to:
   - S3 (any storage class)
   - EFS
-    - FSX: Lustre, Windows, NetApp
+  - FSx (Lustre, Windows, NetApp)

-Replication tasks on datasync can be scheduled daily, weekly and hourly.
-File permissions and metadata can be preserved using NFS POSIX, SMB.
-One datasync agent can use 10GBps of speed and user can setup a bandwidth limit.
+- Replication tasks can be scheduled (daily, weekly, hourly).
+- Preserves file permissions and metadata (NFS POSIX, SMB).
+- One DataSync agent supports up to 10 Gbps; bandwidth limits can be set.

-Datasync can also copy data and metadata between AWS storage services.
+- Can copy data and metadata between AWS storage services.

+---

-## AWS Snow family
+## AWS Snow Family

-AWS Snowball - portable device which is used to collect and process dbata at the edge, can be used to migrate data in and out of AWS.
-Helps to migrate PB of data.
-There are two types: one which is storage optimised, the other compute optimised.
+- **AWS Snowball:**
+  - Portable device for collecting and processing data at the edge.
+  - Used to migrate petabytes of data in/out of AWS.
+  - Two types: Storage-optimised and compute-optimised.
+  - Useful when connectivity is limited, bandwidth is low, or network costs are high.

-Snowball can have limited connectivity, bandwidth and a high network cost when migrating data.
-The time to transfer depends on the transfer speed and the amount of data being migrated.
+  - Transfer time depends on speed and data volume.

-### Edge computing
+### Edge Computing

-Edge computing processes data when it is being created on an edge location.
-These locations have limited internet and no access to compute.
-A snowball edge device can be setup to do edge computing, can be optimised, EC2 instances/lambda functions can be used on the edge e.g. for ML workloads, to pre process data.
+- Processes data at the edge location as it is created.
+- Edge locations may have limited internet and no compute access.
+- Snowball Edge devices can run EC2 instances/Lambda functions for ML workloads or pre-processing.

+---

-## AWS Transfer family
+## AWS Transfer Family

-A fully managed service which is used for file transfers in and out of S3/EFS using FTP protocol.
+- Fully managed service for file transfers in/out of S3/EFS using FTP protocols.

-Support protocols: FTP (file transfer protocol), FTPS (file transfer protocol over SSL), SFTP (secure file transfer protocol)

-Managed infrastructucture which is scalable, reliable and highly available over Multi A-Z. Users pay per endpoint per hour and for every GB transferred.
-Users can store and manage credentials in service, and can integrate with other auth services such as Azure AD, Okta etc.
+- **Supported protocols:** FTP, FTPS (FTP over SSL), SFTP (Secure FTP).
+- Managed, scalable, reliable, and highly available (multi-AZ).
+- Pricing: Per endpoint per hour + per GB transferred.
+- Credentials can be managed in the service or integrated with external auth (Azure AD, Okta, etc.).

+---